The People's Park · since 1845

 How the decision gets made

-Once the consultation closes, the council weighs every objection, consults bodies such as Historic England, and then decides.
+The consultation closed on 8 July and the council's target decision date is 1 September 2026.
+The council weighs every objection, consults bodies such as Historic England, and then decides.
 We are asking for that decision to be made by the Development Committee — elected councillors, in a public meeting — rather than by officers under delegated powers.

 Speak at the committee